When Effort May Fail: Equilibria of Shared Effort with a Threshold: Introduction

-It is important to understand and predict the stable contribution strategies, and suggest the efficient ones in situations where players invest resources in several projects and share the generated values.
+It is important to understand and predict the stable contribution strategies, and suggest\footnote{Further influence methods are discussed in \sectnref{Sec:conclus_further}.} the efficient ones in situations where players invest resources in several projects and share the generated values.
 The classical stability model is the Nash equilibria, and the efficiency model of stable situations is the ratio of the least total utility of the players in an equilibrium to the optimum, called the price of anarchy ($\poa$)~\cite{KoutsoupiasPapadimitriou2009}, and the ratio of the largest total utility in equilibrium to the optimal total utility, called the price of stability ($\pos$)~\cite{SchulzMoses2003,AnshelevichDasGuptaKleinbergTardosWexlerRoughgarden04}.
 If the price of anarchy is close to $1$, then all equilibria are good, and we may follow any equilibrium profile.
-If the price of anarchy is low, while the price of stability is high, then we have to regulate the play by suggesting the efficient equilibria, while if even the price of stability is low, the only way to make the play socially efficient is changing the game through, for example, subsidising.
+If the price of anarchy is low, while the price of stability is high, then we have to regulate the play by suggesting the efficient equilibria, while if even the price of stability is low, the only way to make the play socially efficient is changing the game through, for example, subsidising~\cite{MondererTennenholtz2004} or subsidies and fines~\cite{PolevoyDziubinski2022}.

 This price of anarchy for shared effort games was bounded in~\cite{BachrachSyrgkanisVojnovic12}, but assuming that a player obtains at least $1/k$th of her marginal contribution, which fails to hold in a positively thresholded model.
 Threshold was introduced in~\cite{PolevoyTrajanovskideWeerdt14}, and pure equilibria for two players with close budgets and projects with linear utility functions were characterised.
 There is no analysis of the existence of Nash Equilibria (\NE) and their efficiency in \emph{general} linear shared effort games and nothing about mixed Nash equilibria is known.
 This paper fills this gap with the following contributions. \footnote{Relatively to \cite{PolevoyTrajanovskideWeerdt14}, we extend the theory also for budgets not within a threshold factor from each other, characterise the non-suppressed equilibria for threshold $1$, provide the novel concept of \defined{narrowing down} Nash to the newly defined \defined{cyclically strong equilibrium}, prove the existence of an \NE{} in the mixed case, answering this natural question, and substantially extend the simulations.}